-You can technically purchase a vehicle after you are convicted for a DUI in California.
+You can technically purchase a vehicle after you get convicted of a DUI in California.
 While your license may be suspended or revoked after a DUI conviction, a driver’s license is not the only form of identification available to you.
 You may also use a state-certified identification card or even your passport as proof of your identity.

 Note that you will need to use a physical address when purchasing a vehicle in California.
-You will also need insurance before your vehicle can be appropriately registered with the Department of Motor Vehicles (DMV).
+You will also need insurance before you can appropriately register your car with the Department of Motor Vehicles (DMV).

 For a free legal consultation, call (310) 928-9347